loot/libloot/docs/metadata/conditions.rst

 .. describe:: is_master(file_path path)

   Returns true if ``path`` is an installed master plugin, and false otherwise.
+This returns false for all OpenMW plugins, as OpenMW does not force master plugins to load before others.

 .. describe:: checksum(file_path path, checksum expected_checksum)